 Through the hospital’s Luke Waites Center for Dyslexia and Learning Disorders, specific learning disorders, such as dyslexia, are evaluated and treated.
 Through the hospital’s videotaped dyslexia and literacy training programs, thousands of Texas students have learned to read and write.

-During the 2012 fiscal year, the hospital had 39,024 outpatient visits and performed 1,977 surgeries.
-Dedicated volunteers play an active role in the hospital's day-to-day activities.
-More than 800 individuals assisted in patient care and administrative areas, donating more than 110,000 hours last year.
+During the 2013 fiscal year, the hospital had 37,468 outpatient visits and performed 1,918 surgeries.
+Supporting a staff of more than 800 full time employees, dedicated volunteers play an active role in the hospital’s day-to-day activities.
+More than 800 individuals assisted in patient care and administrative areas, donating more than 108,000 hours last year.

 Texas Scottish Rite Hospital for Children is governed by a board of trustees who are members of the Scottish Rite of Freemasonry in Texas.
-Scottish Rite Masons are affiliated with Freemasonry, a worldwide fraternal organization whose members share a common desire to better themselves as citizens and members of society.
-Financial support from the Scottish Rite or broader Masonic groups is on an individual, voluntary basis.
+Scottish Rite Freemasons are part of the worldwide Masonic fraternal organization whose members share a common desire to better themselves as citizens and members of society.
+Financial support from the Scottish Rite and other Masonic groups is on an individual, voluntary basis.
 The hospital is not affiliated with the Shriners Hospitals for Children.

-Thanks to generous donors, supporters and volunteers, the hospital is carrying out its mission of making children's lives better and their futures brighter.
+Thanks to generous donors, supporters and volunteers, the hospital continues to provide exceptional care and support that improves children’s lives and helps make their dreams possible.
 For more information, to volunteer or to make a donation, please call (214) 559-5000 or (800) 421-1121 or visit www.tsrhc.org.

 # # #